AluongDot/Youth-JobHub-Platform/README.md

 ### Running Locally

-1. Set up your database and configure connection in backend.
+1. Set up your database and configure the connection in the backend.
 2. Start backend server:

     ```bash